Roland Jupiter-4: Promars

 In 1979, Roland released a two-oscillator monophonic synthesizer called the Promars, which is often considered a monophonic version of the Jupiter-4.
-The Promars did not have the Jupiter-4's arpeggiator or its "ensemble" chorus effect, and reduced the four voice cards to two with basic detune.
+The Promars lacked the Jupiter-4's arpeggiator and its "ensemble" chorus effect, and reduced the four voice cards to two with basic detune.
 It had the memory and preset selection buttons above the keyboard, which were less clumsy to use than those on the Jupiter-4 which were intended to be used on top of an organ.
 It also had 37 keys, making it slightly smaller than the Jupiter-4.

 The Promars was used by Depeche Mode (around early-mid 1982), Vangelis (early/mid 1980s), The Enid, Jethro Tull, Landscape and Spandau Ballet (synth lead on 'To Cut a Long Story Short').